irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

 Notes:
   - Requires a C++17 compiler.
   - Make sure that the type has a move cctor and a move copy assignment,
-    for avoiding cctors/assignments being performed during the sort.
+    for avoiding cctors/copy assignments being performed during the sort.
   - Provide usable_memory if you don't want radix to allocate memory dynamically.
     See details about the usable memory size in the API (radix_sort_collection_api.h).